Dream Mine

-The Dream Mine, or Relief Mine, is a mine in Salem, Utah, built by John Hyrum Koyle in the 1890s and incorporated in 1909.
-Koyle prophesied that the mine would provide financial support for members of the Church of Jesus Christ of Latter-day Saints (LDS Church) just before the Second Coming of Jesus Christ.
+The Dream Mine, or Relief Mine, is an unproductive underground mine in Salem, Utah, built by John Hyrum Koyle in the 1890s and incorporated in 1909.
+Koyle prophesied the mine would provide financial support for members of the Church of Jesus Christ of Latter-day Saints (LDS Church) just before the Second Coming of Jesus Christ.
 Koyle's prophecies were controversial among leaders of the LDS Church, who excommunicated him in 1948.

-Koyle died in 1949 and work on the Dream Mine ended in the 1960s, and the mine has not produced any valuable metals.
-However, Koyle's followers, known as "Dream Miners," have continued to maintain the mine and to trade stock in it.
-They believe that the mine will produce gold before the Second Coming and that Koyle's other prophecies will be fulfilled.
+Koyle died in 1949 and work on the Dream Mine ended in the 1960s.
+Koyle's followers, known as "Dream Miners," have continued to maintain the mine and to trade stock in it as of 2016.
+Although the mine has not yet produced any valuable metals, Dream Miners believe it will produce gold before the Second Coming, and that Koyle's other prophecies will be fulfilled.

 Background

 John Hyrum Koyle

-John Koyle was born in Spanish Fork, Utah, on August 14, 1864, to John Hyrum Koyle, Sr. and Adlinda Hillman.
+John Koyle was born in Spanish Fork, Utah, on August 14, 1864, to John Hyrum Koyle Sr. and Adlinda Hillman.
 In 1886, he dreamed that an angel told him he would find a lost cow in a field that had an injured horn which poked its own eye.
-That morning he reportedly saw the injured cow, just as the voice had told him, strengthening his belief in the restored gospel of the LDS Church.
+That morning he reportedly saw the injured cow, just as the dream had told him, strengthening his belief in the restored gospel of the LDS Church.
 Historian Kevin Cantera compared the Dream Miners' views of this experience with traditional LDS views of Joseph Smith's First Vision.

 Koyle served as a missionary in the Southern States Mission from 1888 to 1891, where he became known for his prophetic dreams.
 On August 27, 1894, he reportedly had a dream in which the Angel Moroni brought him to a Nephite mine on a nearby mountain, showing him nine caverns full of treasures buried by the Nephites, including the sword of Laban, the Urim and Thummim, and the golden plates.
 The angel instructed him to reopen this mine and dig new tunnels, and said that it would provide financial aid during an economic collapse.
 The angel also told him that the mine's gold would help provide financial relief for the LDS Church, and fund the gathering of Israel in the last days.